aws-powertools/powertools-lambda-java/docs/utilities/idempotency.md

 #### RedisPersistenceStore

-The redis persistence store has as a prerequisite to install a Redis datastore(https://redis.io/docs/about/) in Standalone mode.
+The redis persistence store has as a prerequisite to install a Redis datastore(https://redis.io/docs/about/) in either Standalone or Cluster mode.

 We are using [Redis hashes](https://redis.io/docs/data-types/hashes/) to store the idempotency fields and values.
 There are some predefined fields that you can see listed in the following table.
 The predefined fields have some default values.